AltoLabs/snappic-woocommerce/readme.txt

 == Installation ==

-1. Upload 'snappic-for-woocommerce' to the '/wp-content/plugins/' directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Add your Snappic API key to WooCommerce->Settings->Integration->Integration tab
-1. Enable shipping rate calculation in WooCommerce->Settings->Shipping->Snappic Shipping tab
+1. Go to plugins -> Add new.
+1. Search for "Snappic"
+1. Click on "Install Now"
+1. Click on "Activate Plugin"

 == Frequently Asked Questions ==

-= How do I get Snappic API key? =